Marcosjnez/bifactor/README.md

 # bifactor: Exploratory Factor Analysis Models and Tools

-Provides general purpose tools to fit exploratory factor, bi-factor, and generalized bi-factor models.
+Provides general purpose tools to fit exploratory factor, bi-factor, and bi-factor models with multiple general factors.

 # Installation in Linux and Windows